THINGS TO KNOW ABOUT DAUFUSKIE ISLAND

 From Hilton Head or Old Town Bluffton:

-- Daufuskie Island Ferry: 45 minutes, $35 (Buckingham Landing, Bluffton) The public ferry offers an affordable and comfortable ride over to the island.
+- Daufuskie Island Ferry: 45 minutes, $35 (Buckingham Landing, Bluffton to Daufuskie Island) The public ferry offers an affordable and comfortable ride over to the island.
 Make sure you book ahead and arrive early!
 This ferry runs four times a day, with an extra run on Fridays.
 You will disembark at the Melrose Landing, which is a short walk from the Freeport Marina and Old Daufuskie Crab Company.

-- Bull River Marina: 30 minutes, $45 (Wilmington Island, Tybee Island, Savannah) For those of you visiting from Savannah, Bull River Marina is the clear choice!
+- Bull River Marina: 30 minutes, $45 (Wilmington Island, Tybee Island, Savannah to Daufuskie Island) For those of you visiting from Savannah, Bull River Marina is the clear choice!
 This boat leaves from the marina at 8:30, 12:30, and 4:30 daily.
-The cost is $225 per boat (6 people maximum) or $45 per person round trip if the boat is not full.
+The cost is $225 per boat (6 people maximum) or $45 per person round trip if the boat is full.
 You’ll be dropped off at the public dock on Daufuskie Island.

 GOLF CART TRANSPORTATION